Team03captionAI/Presentation/README.md

      - Van Syiui  (staff in devops and infrastructure/software deployment)
      - Zhen Menguan  (staff in database development)
      - Artur Magomedov  (staff in testing and QA-analyst)
-     - Fiodor Babeliuk  (staff in requirements analysis)
+     - Fiodor Babeliuk  (staff in testing and system requirements)

 ### Web page:
 http://192.168.199.88/